-I was never really able to validate them with my experiences.
-I wanted to love it, but just wasn’t able to find my way there.
-Somehow it’s gotten a reputation it doesn’t deserve… or at least this is how I feel after visiting the place.
+I wanted to love it but just wasn’t able to find my way there.
+Somehow, it’s gotten a reputation it doesn’t deserve… or at least this is how I feel after visiting the city.

-Maybe you need more time with it, maybe the first few days are not enough for you to get a clear image about a place… but I usually follow my gut and instincts and there are countless cities that I fall in love with instantly.
+Maybe you need more time with it, or maybe the first few days are not enough for you to get a clear image of a place… but I usually follow my gut and instincts and there are countless cities that I fall in love with instantly.

 But today I will tell you why Amsterdam is not one of them.
 Here are the top reasons why I think Amsterdam is overrated: